- What is it?

 Yes, there are several types of anxiety disorders, including:

-Phobias are irrational, involuntary and overwhelming fears that lead a person to avoid, or endure with great anxiety, common objects, events or situations.
+Phobias are irrational, involuntary and overwhelming fears that lead a person to avoid, or endure with great anxiety, common objects, living things or situations.

-Social phobia, or social anxiety disorder, is characterized by a persistent fear of humiliation in social or performance situations which often leads to avoidance of these situations.
+Social phobia, or social anxiety disorder, is characterized by a persistent fear of humiliation in social or performance situations.
+It often leads to avoidance of these situations.

-Obsessive-compulsive disorder is characterized by recurrent, persistent and intrusive thoughts or impulses that the person feels can be controlled by performing repetitive behaviors.
+Obsessive-compulsive disorder is characterized by recurrent, persistent and intrusive thoughts or impulses that the person tries to control or neutralize by performing certain behaviors or mental rituals.

-Post-traumatic stress disorder (PTSD) is an anxiety disorder that can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred or was threatened.
+Post-traumatic stress disorder (PTSD) is a disorder that can develop after exposure to a terrifying event or ordeal in which grave physical harm occurred, was threatened or was witnessed.
 Traumatic events that may trigger PTSD include violent personal assaults, natural or human-caused disasters, accidents or military combat.

-Acute stress disorder (ASD) is similar to PTSD, except it can be diagnosed within the first month after a traumatic event and the symptoms generally go away after a few weeks.
-Like PTSD, it is triggered by a traumatic event such as witnessing a car accident or natural disaster or being violently assaulted.
+Acute stress disorder (ASD) is similar to PTSD, except it occurs between three days and one month after the trauma.
+Like PTSD, it is triggered by a traumatic event such as witnessing a severe car accident or natural disaster or being violently assaulted.

 How can I tell if I have an anxiety disorder?